lape/larsp-website/src/about.md

 title: About
 ---

-I'm Lars, a Web software developer from Germany.
+I'm Lars, a web software developer from Germany.
 For my clients I develop and operate web applications with Ruby on Rails and the Drupal content management system.
 Another field of work are telephony applications (IVR - Interactive Voice Response) with the FreeSWITCH and Asterisk open source telephony frameworks.
 Most services are operated on AWS infrastructure.

 When not in the office, I enjoy travelling, being on the water windsurfing, SUPping, biking or going for a hike.
 I also volunteer for the local chamber of commerce as a member of the examination board for IT vocations.